AI

 Gemini’s consistent problems

-Worst at coding.
-University-level at best.
+Weakest at coding among the three.
 Copies sentences word-for-word from sources without attribution.
 Too restrictive - won’t even discuss gambling.

 Basic math errors that make you question everything.
 Forces rhymes in creative writing that sound like a kindergarten poem.
-Gemini Advanced users report being switched to Flash after 15-20 messages despite paying.
+Gemini Advanced users report being switched to Flash after limited messages despite paying.
+And ChatGPT’s market share dropped from 87% to 68% in part because Gemini surged - but Gemini’s coding is still the weakest link.

 The money question nobody explains clearly